Waysker/SummerExp/readme.md

 - If I misinterpreted how data should be transformed and presented, at this point any change is easily implementable
 - Date is stored as a folder name
 - Given amount of time, project was not tested on unix systems, run & installation process could differ
+- Error handling for month input and gharchive API